 Founded in 1886 as the Birmingham School of Music and now part of Birmingham City University, the Conservatoire offers live classical, jazz and experimental music from world-class musicians and talented students.
 Don’t miss your chance to see the stars of tomorrow perform!

 Often called The Rep, the Birmingham Repertory Theatre is the oldest building based producing theatre company in the country.
 The Rep is known for its fantastic family musicals and plays at Christmas, which have included Raymond Brigg's The Snowman and Roald Dahl’s The BFG.

 Home to the City of Birmingham Symphony Orchestra, the Symphony Hall is considered one of the finest concert halls in the world.
 But don’t be fooled, it’s not all classical.
 The Hall also plays host to rock stars, pop artists and comedians, as well as community events and graduation ceremonies.

 The O2 Academy Birmingham is in fact three music venues in one.
 As well as pulling in audiences with its live shows, the Academy is also at the heart of the city’s nightlife with regular club nights including the UK’s biggest rock ‘n’ roll party, Propaganda.

-Housed in the old Digbeth Civic Hall building and formerly known as the HMV Institute, the O2 Institute is one of Birmingham’s most popular spots for music and comedy.
-It’s made up of three venues of varying size so, whether you’re in the mood for a big show or an intimate gig, you’ll find it at the O2.
+Housed in the old Digbeth Civic Hall and formerly known as the HMV Institute, the O2 Institute is one of Birmingham’s most popular music and comedy spots.
+It’s made up of three venues of varying size so is great whether you’re up for a big show or an intimate gig.

 Opening in 1994, the Birmingham Glee Club was the first dedicated comedy club outside of London.
 Want the chance to see the next big thing in comedy?
-You’ve come to the right place.
 From Peter Kay to Sarah Millican, the venue has seen sets by a number of comedians who have gone on to fill arenas.